SeayTeam6/cybersecurity-labs/Active-Directory/Readme.md

 ## 2. Installing Active Directory

 **Explanation:**
-Installing Active Directory Domain Services on the server creates the domain environment.
-Promoting the server to a domain controller establishes a functional forest and allows client machines to join the domain.
+Active Directory Domain Services (AD DS) is the component that allows you to create a domain, which is a centralized way to manage users and computers.
+A domain controller (DC) is the server that holds the directory database and handles authentication requests.
+A forest is the top-level container for one or more domains.
+By installing AD DS and promoting the server to a domain controller, we are creating the main server that will manage users and computers in this lab.

 **Instructions:**
 Logged into the domain server VM and installed the Active Directory Domain Services role.
 Promoted the server to a domain controller and created a new forest named `mydomain.com`.
-After configuration, restarted the server and logged in using the domain account `mydomain.com\labuser`.
+Restarted the server and logged in using the domain account `mydomain.com\labuser`.

 ### Start menu, Server Manager
 ![4  go to the domain server press start menu and click server manager](https://github.com/user-attachments/assets/cca9644f-34e5-4707-90bf-79ef1d4fae9b)